Valguarnera Caropepe

+Valguarnera Caropepe (/it/; Carrapipi) is a town and comune (municipality) in Province of Enna in the autonomous island region of Sicily in southern Italy, located about 10 km southeast of Enna and 110 km southeast of Palermo.
+It has 6,743 inhabitants.

-Valguarnera Caropepe (/it/; Sicilian: Carrapipi) is a comune in Province of Enna, Sicily, southern Italy.
-Valguarnera Caropepe stands at an elevation of 590 m above sea level in a hilly area of the province.
+Valguarnera Caropepe stands at an elevation of 590 m above sea level in a hilly area of the province, and borders the municipalities of Assoro, Enna, and Piazza Armerina.